skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 ## 2. The Aspect of Hebrew Verbs

-English verbs convey both tense and aspect.<sup>2</sup> Thus, ‘he went up’ in English is a past tense verb with perfective aspect, while ‘he was passing by’ is a past tense verb with imperfective aspect.
+English verbs convey both tense and aspect.{% sidenote '2' 'When a verb is marked for tense, it indicates a relationship between the time of the situation described and the time of speaking or some other point of reference in time.' %} Thus, ‘he went up’ in English is a past tense verb with perfective aspect, while ‘he was passing by’ is a past tense verb with imperfective aspect.